Master's Programme (60 credits) in Nordic Welfare

 The courses listed below are included in the programme starting autumn 2020 and may be subject to change.

 Click on a linked course to search for the course syllabus (including course literature).

 Bachelor's degree or equivalent.
-Applicants must have written and verbal command of the English language equivalent to English course 6 (Swedish Upper-Secondary School).
-This can be proved by grades from English education or by such tests as:
+Applicants must have written and verbal command of the English language equivalent to English course 6 in Swedish Upper-Secondary School.

 Selection is made on the basis of the required educational background.